Waterloo Soldier: Controversy around the exhibition at the Memorial of Waterloo 1815

 The remains were put on show on 23 May 2015 at the Memorial of Waterloo 1815 in the Belgian province of Walloon Brabant.
 The decision to show the remains in a display box has shocked some British historians, like Tony Pollard who tweeted: "He was a soldier.
 He died in battle.
 He deserves a grave".
 Military historian Rob Schäfer said: "It doesn't have to be a military [funeral], just a dignified funeral.
 He can go home to Hanover … a burial in England would be great.
 Anything but being in a display box".

-On the Belgian side, the institution insists the identity of the dead soldier is unknown, and the decision is justified as follows: "The issue of his presence at the Memorial was discussed within the design team, as well as among the various researchers who were looking at him.
-Ultimately, it seemed to everybody that the greatest homage that could be paid to him was to consider him, with the respect to which he is entitled and that the museum exhibit has sought to ensure, as the anonymous and silent representative of the men who perished that day in the same tragic circumstances".
+On the Belgian side, the institution insists the identity of the dead soldier is unknown, and the decision is justified as follows:

-The director of the Belgian Tourist Office for Brussels and Wallonia, said: "The purpose of the Memorial was not to shock but to pay tribute" and she added that there was no financial motivation, as the Memorial is a non-profit organisation.
+The director of the Belgian Tourist Office for Brussels and Wallonia, said: "The purpose of the memorial was not to shock but to pay tribute" and she added that there was no financial motivation, as the memorial is a non-profit organisation.

-Gareth Glover stresses that the corpse "remains unnamed as the Belgian archaeologists will not agree that the box was ‘definitely’ belonging to the skeleton; although they offer no explanation why it was placed in the ground with the individual burial if it wasn’t his property".
+Gareth Glover stresses that the skeleton: